North Carolina State Highway Patrol

 The North Carolina State Highway Patrol (NCSHP) is the highway patrol agency for North Carolina which has no per-se "state police" agency.
 The Patrol has jurisdiction anywhere in the state except for federal or military installations and on the Cherokee Indian Reservation or on Cherokee outlying lands in the western mountains.
-The Highway Patrol was created in 1929 and is a paramilitary organization with a rank structure similar to the armed forces.
-NCSHP personnel at times conduct formations, inspections, honor guard activities and drill similar to the armed forces drill and ceremonies.
-Troopers have a reputation in North Carolina for immaculate uniform and grooming standards.
-The primary mission of the North Carolina State Highway Patrol is to ensure safe and efficient transportation on the streets or highways, reduce crime, protect against terrorism, and respond to natural and man-made disasters.
+NCSHP personnel at times conduct formations, inspections, and honor guard activities.
+The primary stated mission of the North Carolina State Highway Patrol is to ensure safe and efficient transportation on the streets and highways, reduce crime, protect against terrorism, enforce motor vehicle laws, and respond to natural and man-made disasters.